WORLD BRIDGE FEDERATION

 - Any opening bid of two clubs through three spades that:

 - could be made on 9 high card points or less AND

 - does not promise at least four cards in a known suit.

 EXCEPTION: The bid always shows at least four cards in a known suit if it is weak.
-If the bid does not show a known four card suit it must show a hand a king or more over average strength.
-(Explanation: Where all the weak meanings show at least four cards in one known suit, and the strong meanings show a hand with a king or more above average strength, it is not a Brown Sticker Convention.)
+If the bid does not show a known four card suit it must show a hand with 13 high card points or more.
+(Explanation: Where all the weak meanings show at least four cards in one known suit, and the strong meanings show a hand with 13 high card points or more, it is not a Brown Sticker Convention.)